fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-02-28】[gauge\-sh / tach](https://github.com/gauge-sh/tach) - A Python tool to visualize + enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally \- ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 * 【2025-02-27】[wezterm / wezterm](https://github.com/wezterm/wezterm) - A GPU\-accelerated cross\-platform terminal emulator and multiplexer written by @wez and implemented in Rust
 * 【2025-02-26】[yshavit / mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc
 * 【2025-02-24】[cot-rs / cot](https://github.com/cot-rs/cot) - The Rust web framework for lazy developers.